nixworks/public/news/2011/03/22/index.md

 ##### Afghanistan President
 ### [The President of Afghanistan Hamid Karzai names the seven areas of Afghanistan that will pass into Afghan control from July: Kabul, Panjshir Province, Bamiyan Province, Herat, Mazar-e-Sharif, Mihtarlam and Lashkar Gah. ](/news/2011/03/22/the-president-of-afghanistan-hamid-karzai-names-the-seven-areas-of-afghanistan-that-will-pass-into-afghan-control-from-july-kabul-panjshir.md)
-_Context: Afghanistan President, Lashkar Gah, Mazar-e-Sharif, Mihtarlam, Afghanistan, Panjshir Province, Hamid Karzai, Herat, Kabul, Bamiyan Province_
+_Context: Afghanistan, Panjshir Province, Lashkar Gah, Bamiyan Province, Mihtarlam, Mazar-e-Sharif, Afghanistan President, Hamid Karzai, Kabul, Herat_

 ##### Egypt
 ### [The headquarters of Egypt's Ministry of Interior burns to the ground as police officers protest outside about low wages. ](/news/2011/03/22/the-headquarters-of-egypt-s-ministry-of-interior-burns-to-the-ground-as-police-officers-protest-outside-about-low-wages.md)